greenwichdn/AIGC/data/nlu.md

 - no it did not help me
 - it is so stressful
 - yes but not enough for me
+- I just feel like giving all up

 ## intent:mood_good
 - Fine